offen/offen/docs/running-offen/configuring-the-application.md

 Defaults to `false`.

 If set to `true` the application will assume it is running behind a reverse proxy.
 This means it does not add caching or security related headers to any response.
-Logging requests to `stdout` is also disabled.
+Logging information about requests to `stdout` is also disabled.

 ### OFFEN_SERVER_SSLCERTIFICATE
 {: .no_toc }